Beyond Therapy Podcast

 Our mission is to provide intersectional, anti-racist content that you can put into practice immediately.
 Here's how we live up to our values.

-Just listen to a podcast, create a free student account on Thinkific, take the test and eval, and get CE credit.
+Just listen to one of our for-credit podcasts (clearly marked), create a student account on Thinkific, take the test and eval, and get CE credit.

 Creasman Counseling PLLC's courses meet the qualifications for CE hours as required by NBCC.
 Beyond Therapy has been approved by NBCC as an Approved Continuing Education Provider, ACEP #7234.
 Programs that do not qualify for NBCC credit are clearly identified.
 Creasman Counseling, PLLC is solely responsible for all aspects of the program.